 - Paying taxes

 The next big step is to get funded.
-Luckily, First Down Funding offers loans in Maryland that could help you get your business up and running — depending of course on the amount offered.
+Luckily, First Down Funding offers funding in Maryland that could help you get your business up and running — depending of course on the amount offered.
 At the very least, they can give you a significant boost when you’re having a hard time managing your finances.

-So, when you’re in the planning stages, you might consider a startup business loan to help you gather enough capital to turn your ideas into a reality.
+So, when you’re in the planning stages, you might consider a startup business funding to help you gather enough capital to turn your ideas into a reality.
 Rent that storefront.
 Renovate the rooms.
 Stock up on inventory.
 Get your basic supplies.
 Sign up for utilities.
 With a limit of $150K, you can accomplish a lot of steps in a short time.

 Sometimes you don’t need a lot of funding.
 You can also look to these finance companies in Baltimore as good sources for emergency support.
-If you have a small hiccup in your plan, like a gap in cash flow or an equipment repair, then you can take out a short-term bridge loan to deal with it.It’s always comforting to have a financial back-up plan, just in case.
+If you have a small hiccup in your plan, like a gap in cash flow or an equipment repair, then you can take out a short-term bridge funding to deal with it.It’s always comforting to have a financial back-up plan, just in case.

-And you can even take out business loans in Annapolis when you’re living with a bad credit rating.
+And you can even take out business funding in Annapolis when you’re living with a bad credit rating.
 Your lower score doesn’t have to hold you back.
 You can still receive funding after pledging a cash down payment, signing a personal guarantee or providing collateral.
 Or, you can receive a smaller amount.
 In the end, you still get funding.